bmaltais/kohya_ss/README.md

 # Kohya's GUI

-This repository repository is providing a Gradio GUI for kohya's Stable Diffusion trainers found here: https://github.com/kohya-ss/sd-scripts.
+This repository repository is providing a Windows focussed Gradio GUI for kohya's Stable Diffusion trainers found here: https://github.com/kohya-ss/sd-scripts.
 The GUI allow you to set the training parameters and generate and run the required CLI command to train the model.

+If you run on linux and would like to use the GUI there is now a port of it as a docker container.
+You can find the project here: https://github.com/P2Enjoy/kohya_ss-docker

 ## Tutorials